-The dumb fuck turns at Louis’s call and strides slowly towards us, a scowl on his face.
+The bartender turns at Louis’s call and strides slowly towards us, a scowl on his face.
 “Sorry, mate,” Louis says, “but you really shouldn’t keep this one waiting.”
 He jabs his thumb at me.
 “Besides, that bird down there isn’t even half as attractive as the one right here.”

-“Wha d’ya want?” the dumb fuck asks, and Louis turns to me, apparently expecting me to order.
+“Wha d’ya want?” the bartender asks, and Louis glances in my direction, apparently expecting me to order.

 “Straight vodka, one shot.”

-“Make that two,” Louis says, and the dumb fuck walks away to get our drinks.
+“Make that two,” Louis says, and the bartender walks away to get our drinks.
 “Vodka shots?
 Thought you were more of a French wine type of a girl.”

 I shoot him the finger, but he just laughs it off and taps his hand against the bar impatiently, drumming a staccato rhythm on it.
 He seems to do that a lot - both laughing things off and tapping his hand against random surfaces.
 Bloody annoying, really.

-A minute later, the dumb fuck returns with our drinks.
-“Your shots,” he mutters, shoving them towards us and then stalking back towards his bimbo.
+Our drinks arrive less than a minute later.
+“Your shots,” the bartender mutters, shoving them towards us and then stalking back towards his bimbo.